Karagul/Flexdashboard-Report/SETUP.md

 ## Publish the Dashboard Online

-- Create account on shinyapps.io
+- Create account on shinyapps.io and select plan.
+Basic or higher is recommended.
 - Open Monthly_Report.Rmd and select "Run Document"
+- Test locally and troubleshoot
-- Publish dashboard to shinyapps.io
+- Once everything looks good, publish the dashboard to shinyapps.io
-- In shinyapps.io, go to dashboard and open Monthly_Report application settings
+- In shinyapps.io, go to dashboard, select the Application, and select Settings (the gear icon)
-    - Increase instance size
+    - Increase Instance Size
-    - Adjust Instance idle timeout, if desired
+    - Adjust Instance Idle Timeout, if desired